How Should AI Safety Benchmarks Benchmark Safety?: Illustrative Studies: From Benchmark Scores to Deployment Risk and Lived Harms

-\textit{Severity ($S \approx 10^{2.5}$--$10^{6.5}$).} The economic severity of copyright violations spans several orders of magnitude.
-Fig.~\ref{fig:statutory_damages} shows the distribution of U.S. copyright statutory damages awards from 2011--2020 (n=202) using the NYU Brady--Germano--Sprigman dataset~\citep{brady2020copyright}.
-In log-space, representative cutpoints are:
+\textit{Conditional financial loss ($\mathbb{E}[L\mid E,F,C]\approx 10^{2.5}$--$10^{6.5}$).} The economic severity of copyright violations spans several orders of magnitude.
+Figure~\ref{fig:statutory_damages} shows the distribution of U.S. copyright statutory-damages awards from 2011--2020 ($n=202$), using the NYU Brady--Germano--Sprigman dataset~\citep{brady2020copyright}.
+In log-space, representative cutpoints are

-Combining these factors yields an illustrative expected annual liability:
+Combining these factors yields an illustrative expected annual liability.
+Using the aggregate jailbreak prevalence as a proxy for the unavailable combined term $P(J)P(C\mid J)$ and the representative loss level $\mathbb{E}[L\mid E,F,C]\approx10^{4.5}$, we obtain